vbookshelf/myOfflineAi-PrivacyFirst/README.md

 - start-windows-app.bat

 You should also review how myOfflineAi interacts with the Ollama desktop app.
 I suggest putting Ollama into Airplane mode and turning off internet access.
-This is a note from Ollama concerning privacy:
+This is a note from Ollama concerning privacy:<br>
 [Does Ollama send my prompts and responses back to ollama.com?](https://github.com/ollama/ollama/blob/main/docs/faq.md#does-ollama-send-my-prompts-and-responses-back-to-ollamacom)

-For a quick check you can take the app.py file and submit it to an Ai model like Gemin, ChatGPT or Claude.
+For a quick check you can take the app.py file and submit it to an Ai model like Gemini, ChatGPT or Claude.
 Ask it to review the code for data privacy compliance.

 <br>